brandon-rhodes/python-patterns/gang-of-four/factory-method/index.rst

 which was added around 2008.

 Here’s one example from the ``json`` module.
-Every time the JSON module encounters a number its input, it has to instantiate some kind of Python object capable of representing the number.
+Every time the JSON module encounters a number in its input, it has to instantiate some kind of Python object capable of representing the number.
 But which number class should it instantiate?